dm4th/personal-website/info/projects/personal-website.md

 - Fetch Event Streams
 - PostgreSQL
 - pgVector
-- OpenAI
+- OpenAI API
 - OpenAI Embeddings API
 #### Description
 The way I think about chat UX is that you want the chat input to be the center of focus, and everything should span out from there.
 This being a relatively simple interface, I broke the main UX into 3 components: a control interface above the chat input, and the chat history below the input.
 The control allows a logged in user to switch chat roles (explained above) and switch that instances as well.
 The history starts with the most recent message on top (closest to the chat input) and then scrolls down for older messages.

 I also think that streaming tokens from the server back to the client on a chat request is much faster and appealing for the user then waiting for all of the tokens to finish.
 To enable text streaming as part of the response from the server, I used Microsoft's fetch event source JavaScript package that allows for the server to write tokens to a text buffer that can be read by the client.
+You can then use the streaming option in the OpenAI API to return tokens as their generated rather than having to wait for all of them before responding.

-Chat history is stored in the Supabase database as well, and I actually also embed each chat using OpenAI's ada-002 model as well.
+Chat history is stored in the Supabase database as well, and I actually also embed each chat using the OpenAI API (OpenAI's ada-002 model) as well.
 It's important to ensure that the correct historical chat context is added to the prompt for the LLM, and embedding chats is the best way to do that.

 ### Server Side Chat - Prompt Engineering
 #### Key Technologies